sendbird/sendbird-ios-framework/README.md

 ### Add-ons for Sendbird Chat SDK

-Try building your Sendbird application with these two add-ons.
+Try building your Sendbird application with these two add-ons:

 - [Sendbird UIKit for iOS](https://github.com/sendbird/UIKit-iOS-Swift): a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.